All five of our VHF and UHF analogue and digital repeaters are on air and working at the moment.

-It is now Sunday, October 21 st 2018 and we still need your support.
+It is now Thursday, April 18 th 2019 and we still need your support.

-If you can help with a donation so that we can put our repeaters back on air properly, then please use the PayPal donate button on this site or use the contact form so that you can use bank transfer or meet up with us.
+If you can help with a donation so that we can keep all our repeaters on air, then please use the PayPal donate button on this site or use the contact form so that you can use bank transfer or meet up with us.

 Any amount will help!